 The State continues to engage in a Regionalization for Results model to support the implementation of the MSDE DEI/SES strategic plan.
-In 2020, the focus of that support was primarily in response to the COVID-19 pandemic, associated school and program closures, remote and hybrid service delivery models, and then planning for returning to in-person services.
+In SFY 2021, the focus of that support was primarily in response to the COVID-19 pandemic recovery efforts, remote and hybrid service delivery models, planning for returning to in-person services, and determination and provision of recovery and compensatory services.
 The MSDE hosted monthly statewide Conversations for Solutions meetings, as well as bi-weekly regional early childhood technical assistance sessions during the months of April, May, and June.
 During each session, local Birth to Kindergarten teams, including both early intervention and preschool special education leaders, were able to share their experiences about a specific topic related to implementing remote service delivery (e.g. evaluation and assessment), including what was working and was not, with the opportunity to brainstorm with colleagues to seek solutions.
 Local jurisdictions who were not as far along as others in shifting to remote service delivery were able to benefit from hearing about lessons learned in other areas, which informed their planning moving forward.
-Very early in these conversations, local leaders talked about the advantage of already using reflective coaching practices with families and how it allowed providers and families to shift to teleintervention with relative ease.
+Very early in these conversations, local leaders talked about the advantage of already using reflective coaching practices with families and how it allowed providers and families to shift to tele-intervention with relative ease.
 Additionally, they observed that providers who had previously resisted coaching practices had now embraced it with positive results, both in early intervention and even more so in preschool special education.